sethwoodworth/FriendlyToS/frndlyts/tosCrawl/Docs/documents/Twitter/Terms of Service.md

-These Services are operated and provided by Twitter Inc., 795 Folsom Street, Suite 600, San Francisco, CA 94107.
+These Services are operated and provided by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103.
 If you have any questions about these Terms, please [contact us](https://twitter.com/about/contact).

-*Effective: May 17, 2012*
+*Effective: June 25, 2012*